google/or-tools/ortools/sat/docs/scheduling.md

 version.
 The second version uses a `sum(..) == 1` equation.
 It is more compact, but assumes the length of the two intervals is > 0.

-Note that we need to create the intervals to enforce `start + size == end`, but we do not actually use them in this code sample.
+Note that you need to create the intervals to enforce `start + size == end`, but you do not actually use them in this code sample.

 The following code displays